2021 Leadership Awards

 - Amanda Hodge, South East Asia Reporter from The Australian

 - Kate Lyons, Pacific Editor from The Guardian

 - Melissa Sweet from Croakey Health

 Without NFP partners in campaigning and advocacy, we would have a small voice – we are more powerful and effective when we work with capable and hardworking partners – each organisation has our speciality and we work together to eliminate global poverty.

-Micah and the End COVID For All team
+Micah and the End COVID For All Campaign

 Results Corporate Leader Award

 Our valuable corporate partners provide us with direct funds, substantial discounts and in-kind donations for which we are immensely grateful.
 Our corporate partners recognise that their investment in an incredibly efficient organisation is value for money.
 Results operate on very limited funds converting it to 300 times its original value each year through advocacy for global health investments in reliable and trustworthy global institutions including the Global Fund and Gavi the Vaccine alliance.

 Stephen Howes is a Professor of Economics at the Crawford School of Public Policy at the Australian National University, and Director of the Development Policy Centre.
 He is also the Chair of Femili PNG, an NGO that supports survivors of family and sexual violence in Papua New Guinea.